ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 Light.visibility = Visibility.INHERIT
 ```

-- `Light` is the object we are trying to alter.
+- `Light` is the object you are trying to alter.
-- `visiblity` is the property we are trying to change.
+- `visiblity` is the property you are trying to change.
 - `Visibility` is an enum that contains states of visibility of an object: `FORCE_ON`, `FORCE_OFF`, or `INHERIT`.
-- `INHERIT` is the visibility enum we chose.
+- `INHERIT` is the visibility enum you chose.

 The OnTriggerInteracted function should look like: